The 7 Best Places to Celebrate St. Patrick’s Day in North Dakota! By

 Whether your blood runs Irish green or you simply love a good party, St. Patrick’s Day is a day of revelry and cheer.
 Although most establishments will have plenty of green beer flowing, there are a few places that pull out all the stops when it comes to March 17.
 We’re here to help you start planning your celebration.
 Don’t forget your “Kiss Me I’m Irish” shirt.

-The Fargo-Moorhead St. Patrick’s Day Parade has been a staple in the Red River Valley for two decades.
+The Fargo-Moorhead St. Patrick's Day Parade has been a staple in the Red River Valley for two decades.
 With over 100 floats and plenty of candy to go around, this family-friendly event will help everyone in your group channel their inner leprechaun.
-The parade begins at NP Avenue and heads north on Broadway to 6th Avenue.
+The parade begins at 7th Street and Center Avenue and ends on Broadway and 4th Avenue.

 Named after the great Irish-American boxer Jack Dempsey, Fargo’s original Irish pub serves a full Chicago-style menu, including artisan pizzas with unique flavor combinations like The Meyer (Canadian bacon, kraut, and pineapple), Pine-A-Roni (pepperoni, pineapple, and jalapeno), and The Meathead (pepperoni, Canadian bacon, and Italian sausage).
 The restaurant is also known for its wide selection of tap beers and cocktails as well as its nightly entertainment, which includes trivia, live music, and karaoke.